solar-ml/aws-emr-msk/proposed_solution.md

 To transform the signals of the solar PV dataset using the `pywt.cwt()` function, we choose the Morlet mother wavelet and a scale size of 64.

 It is important to clarify how to feed the resulting CWT coefficient matrices into the CNN.
-The best approach here is to **layer the 2D coefficients** (images) of the four signals like the three Red, Green, Blue (RGB) channels of a colour image.
+The best approach here is to **layer the 2D coefficients** (images) of the four signals like the three Red, Green, Blue (RGB) channels of a color image.
 This allows all the **dependencies between the different sensor data to be taken into account simultaneously**, which is very important.

-The final step is to normalise and transform the data into the shape the neural network expects and apply the stored pre-trained model to classify and detect 6 types of faults.
+The final step is to normalize and transform the data into the shape the neural network expects and apply the stored pre-trained model to classify and detect 6 types of faults.

 With an accuracy of more than 90%, it can be concluded that the combination of CWT and CNN is a reasonable option for the classification of non-stationary multiple time series/signals.

-By improving the CNN (adding regularisation, more neurons, etc.), different CNN architectures, hyperparameter tuning, or different scale sizes (with or without down-sampling), better results can be achieved.
+By improving the CNN (adding regularization, more neurons, etc.), different CNN architectures, hyperparameter tuning, or different scale sizes (with or without down-sampling), better results can be achieved.

 ### Code execution flow